Benchmark of Benchmarks: Unpacking Influence and Code Repository Quality in LLM Safety Benchmarks: Introduction

-Covering research from November 30, 2022 (ChatGPT's launch) to November 1, 2024, we have built a dataset that includes 31 benchmark papers (with 27 public repositories) and 382 non-benchmark papers (the control group, with 168 public repositories).
-The data summary is in~\autoref{table:summary_datasets}.
+\mypara{Research Questions} To address these gaps, we formulate two research questions (RQs): \begin{itemize} \item \textbf{RQ1:} What is the current state of code quality and runnability in LLM safety benchmark repositories? \item \textbf{RQ2:} Which factors are associated with the community’s adoption of benchmarks?
+In particular, is adoption related to code quality or to other external factors? \end{itemize}

-\mypara{Our Approach} Our analysis integrates descriptive methods, which provide an overview of paper influence and code quality, with inferential methods, which rigorously assess significance across comparisons and associations~\cite{O63,MA03}.
-First, we assess the influence of benchmark papers using multiple metrics, including citation density and GitHub star density.\footnote{Average citations or stars per day since public release.} We also explore potential factors related to influence, such as the paper’s affiliated area and the lead author’s h-index.
-Then, we use both tool‑based (based on Pylint and Radon) and human‑based methods to assess code quality and explore factors that may be associated with it.
-Finally, we investigate the correlation between benchmark influence and code repository quality.
+\mypara{Approach and Findings} To answer the RQs, we first build a dataset covering the period from November 30, 2022 (ChatGPT's launch) to November 1, 2024.
+The dataset comprises 31 LLM safety benchmark papers (with 27 public repositories) and 382 non-benchmark papers (the control group, with 168 public repositories) across three key newly emerging topics: prompt injection, jailbreak, and hallucination.
+Notably, the 31 benchmarks represent a census of all qualifying benchmarks within the study period, not a sample drawn from a larger population.